A. Schema format¶

 ****** <nowiki># {takesValue, unitClass=time,valueClass=numericClass}</nowiki>

-The Duration tag of this example is at the fifth level below the root of its subtree.
+The Duration tag of this example is at the fifth level below the root (top node) of its subtree.
 The tag: Property/Data-property/Data-value/Spatiotemporal-value/Temporal-value/Duration is the long form.
 The placeholder in the example is the node directly below Duration in the hierarchy.

-lists the type of unit at the first level and the specific units at the second level.
+The unit class specification section starts with '''Unit classes''' and lists the types of units (the unit classes) at the first level and the specific units corresponding to those unit classes at the second level.

 '''Unit classes'''